 - Romantic Aristocat Evening Cruise with 5-Course Dinner

 - Bali White Water Rafting at Telaga Waja River

 - Lembongan Island Leisure Day Trip

 - Private East Coast Tour

 - Highlights Of Bali Full-Day Tour

 The island's population is mostly involved in the fishing industry.
-A Bugis Muslim community lives harmoniously alongside the predominantly Hindu residents.
+A Bugis Muslim community lives harmoniously alongside predominantly Hindu residents.
 On its northern shore, many locally made fishing boats are moored by the village.

 A turtle breeding pen operated by Citra Taman Penyu breeds green sea turtles and hatchlings here.
-Large specimens are kept in pens and visitors may participate in feeding times.
+Large specimens are kept in pens and you may participate in feeding times.
 Regular releases are also a highlight in which you can join in.

-Good to Know about Serangan Island
+Good to know about Serangan Island